NikosCodeA/Practice/README.md

 git revert (Safe for shared commits since it does not  delete any commits ) git rebase -i (-i means interactive.
 You can edit the commits, that is change description or d
-                elete) leave the first and squash (s) all the others reset --hard <HASH> (Goes to the commit mentioned by <HASH> and deletes all other commits after it )
+                elete) leave the first and squash (s) all the others.
+If you want to change the description of a commit replace <pick> with <reword>.
+After that write git rebase --continue git commit --amend (Change the last commit message) reset --hard <HASH> (Goes to the commit mentioned by <HASH> and deletes all other commits after it )